nokotaro/misskey/src/docs/about.en-US.md

-# About Misskey
+# About twista

-Misskey is a mini blog SNS.
+twista is a mini blog SNS.